|Sales & Marketing|

 SumUp (sumup.co.uk) is European mobile credit card processing application for iPhone and Android users that launched in mid-2012.
-The service is similar to its U.S. predecessors like Square and GoPayment, and includes a card reader for £19.95, a phone app, account setup, and a flat processing fee of 1.95% for all card types and transactions with no additional fees.
-Currently, SumUp is available in Ireland, the United Kingdom, Germany, Russia, Italy, Spain, Portugal, France, Brazil, the Netherlands, and Austria, but appears be planning a wider expansion across Europe.
-The company hopes to compete with mPowa and iZettle, two other similar services that entered the European market around the same time as SumUp.
+The service is similar to its U.S. predecessors like Square and GoPayment, and includes a card reader for £59, a phone app, account setup, and a flat processing fee of 1.95% for all card types and transactions with no additional fees.
+Currently, SumUp is available in Ireland, the United Kingdom, Germany, Russia, Italy, Spain, Poland, Switzerland, Portugal, France, Brazil, the Netherlands, and Austria.
+The company can be seen as a direct competitor to mPowa and iZettle, two other similar services that entered the European market around the same time as SumUp.
 Daniel Klein is listed as the CEO of SumUp.